The Aastrand fitness test

 1. Choose a workload that will elicit a heart rate of 120-160 bpm after 5 minutes of bicycling.

 3. Bicycle at a constant pace (50-70 RPM) and note heart rate after 5 minutes.
+(If heart rate is still raising continue for another minute)

 Background: